JUMP TO SECTION

-How to crop a photo into a circle in Photoshop.
+How to crop in a circle in Photoshop

 Catch viewers’ eyes with circle crop shapes and more.